 There is also more and more talk in agriculture about reducing greenhouse gas emissions.
 How do you see this trend?

 Agriculture is a significant emitter of greenhouse gases which, very importantly, has the potential to sequester CO2.
-In addition, all agricultural practices that reduce emissions, e.g. simplified tillage, growing cover crops, optimization of means of production, etc., also bring other environmental benefits.
+In addition, all agricultural practices that reduce emissions, e.g. simplified tillage, growing cover crops, optimization of fertilizers and crop protection, etc., also bring other environmental benefits.
 Therefore, it can be said that action to reduce field emissions is at the center of sustainability.
 As a company running projects for the food industry in the field of emission reduction through cooperation with farmers from their supply chain, we see great potential of these activities for the development of sustainable agriculture in Poland.

 To what extent is the educational aspect important in the promotion of sustainable agriculture?